pyrypiironen/wolt_2024/README.md

 I used BaseModel, Field, and field_validator from pydantic to build payloads, because this offered an opportunity to keep code clean and not too bloated at the same time with good and partly automated error handling.

-I haven't added custom error messages because pydantic's error messaging providing detailed and structured information about each validation failure.
+I haven't added custom error messages because pydantic's error messaging provides detailed and structured information about each validation failure.

 <details>